Restless Multi-Armed Bandits under Exogenous Global Markov Process: The Learning under Exogenous Markov Process (LEMP) Algorithm

-At the beginning of each epoch, the player needs to decide whether to enter an exploration epoch for one of the $N$ arms, or whether to enter an exploitation epoch.
-We recall that the purpose of the exploration epochs is to estimate both the expected rewards of the arms, and the transition probabilities of the global process.
+At the beginning of each phase, the player needs to decide whether to enter an exploration phase for one of the $N$ arms, or whether to enter an exploitation phase.
+We recall that the purpose of the exploration phases is to estimate both the expected rewards of the arms, and the transition probabilities of the global process.
 We therefore define: